rasundsbak/rtd-tutorial/docs/source/000_timetable.rst

 - "AI board", "Where AIs live" and "Parameters" - One table for each of these chapters, 5 mins for reading.
 Then 10 min talk and room for questions: :doc:`04_ai_board`, :doc:`06_where_ais_live` and :doc:`09_parameters`
 - We are starting up a model :doc:`08_pirat`
 - Making a prompt and checking the answer.
 Tasks :doc:`08_pirat`
 - Pegasus X Sum.
-Changing the parameter, and checking the answer Preparations: Read :doc:`09_parameters`.
+Changing the parameter, and checking the answer Preparations: Study :doc:`09_parameters`.
 Task: Run the content of the page :doc:`10_pegasus`
 - Connecting the model to the documents: :doc:`11_pegasus_continued`
 - Logout.
 - Short evaluation: Do I want to stay on 443?
 Write your name on a green sticly note, if you want to stay until december 2025